mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - Protect her knights if possible

 **If Party Agrees:**
 > *"Good.
 Honor means something.
 I'll have my knights ready within the hour.
 And heroes?
 Thank you.
 It's rare to meet people willing to risk everything for others.
-Auriel's light guide you."*
+Aethor's light guide you."*

 ---